JimSeker/AudioVideo/README.md

 <b>VideoCapture1</b> Uses an intent to record a video via the native recorder and then plays it in the app.

 <b>VideoCapture2</b> shows how to record video using the media recorder (and older camera APIs) and plays it back.
-Doesn't work well on API 21+ video maybe upside down. (no permission checking for API23+ either)
+This example is set to target API 20, but will run on higher APIs.
+It doesn't work well on API 21+ video maybe upside down.

 <b>VideoCapture3</b> shows how to record video with either Camera or Camera2 (API21+).
 Note that using Camera in 21+ causes odd results like the video maybe upside down.